fballiano/openmage-image-cleaner/README.md

 Why the need for yet another image cleaner?
 ---------
-Because I couldn't find any (actively supported) module with all the features I needed
+Because I couldn't find any with all the features I needed.

 Features
 ---------